percona/percona-server/doc/source/myrocks/variables.rst

    * - Data type
      - String

-This variable has been implemented in *Percona Server for MySQL* :ref:`8.0.15-6`.
+This variable has been implemented in :ref:`8.0.15-6`.
 When specified it will create a temporary RocksDB 'checkpoint' or 'snapshot' in the `datadir`.
 If the session ends with an existing checkpoint, or if the variable is reset to another value, the checkpoint